bshevchenko/updev/README.md

 ✅ Profiles page that lists a directory of all upDevs

-[TODO] deploy UP on Polygon Mumbai AT THE SAME ADDRESS using LSP23
+[TODO] deploy UP on Polygon Mumbai AT THE SAME ADDRESS using LSP23 [TODO] implement LSP24 to link UPs on different chains

 ## Integrations